manifold-systems/manifold/docs/articles/api_schema_first.md

 ## To Sum Up
 In this post I've introduced Manifold as a breakthrough Java framework you can use to streamline your REST API development process.
-With it you can eliminate code generators from your build script and the host of problems associated with them.
+With it you can eliminate code generators from your build script along with the host of problems associated with them.
-Using the Manifold IntelliJ IDEA plugin you can further increase your development experience: directly navigate to your JSON Schema elements, find usages of them in your code, and use deterministic refactor and rename tooling.
+Using the Manifold IntelliJ IDEA plugin you can further increase your development experience: directly navigate to your JSON Schema elements, find usages of them in your code, use deterministic refactor and rename tooling, compile changes incrementally, etc..
 I also covered some of the JSON API features such as the `request()` method for direct HTTP functionality.
-Finally, I demonstrated how you can create a REST service using Manifold with SparkJava -- a lightweight, potent combination.
+Finally, I demonstrated how you can create a REST service using Manifold with SparkJava -- a lightweight powerful combination.

 Manifold doesn't stop there, however.
 JSON Schema support is just a small sampling of what the Manifold framework can do.
 Learn more about [Manifold](http://manifold.systems).